harry-whorlow/devtools/docs/framework/solid/basic-setup.md

 import { TanstackDevtools } from '@tanstack/solid-devtools'

-import { ReactQueryDevtoolsPanel } from '@tanstack/solid-query-devtools'
+import { SolidQueryDevtoolsPanel } from '@tanstack/solid-query-devtools'
 import { TanStackRouterDevtoolsPanel } from '@tanstack/solid-router-devtools'
-import { ReactFormDevtoolsPanel } from '@tanstack/solid-form'
+import { SolidFormDevtoolsPanel } from '@tanstack/solid-form'

 import App from './App'